 |Pgm 10||Pilgrim Route: Top of the Rock to Gougane Barra|

 |Contributors: Niall Lucey, John McCarthy, David Ross, Dan O'Sullivan|

-NOTES: • Groups of 8-12 people will be accommodated.
-If bookings are less than five persons, the week will be cancelled at least 6 weeks before departure.
+NOTES: • Groups of 10-16 people will be accommodated.
+If bookings are less than eight persons, the week will be cancelled at least 6 weeks before departure.

 • The level of fitness among a group can vary.
-The distance to walk each day varies from 14 to 22 kms.
-We do not insist that the ENTIRE route needs to be walked.
+The distance to walk each day varies from 11 to 19 kms.
+We do not imply that the ENTIRE route needs to be walked.
 Each day we will aim to walk at least two thirds of the prescribed route.
-A bus can be hired if we do not complete the walk.
-There may be a nominal extra charge for this.
+We will have a car available each day to convey you to the end of the walk if it becomes too strenuous.

 Please read our terms and conditions below.

 LISTEN to Manchán Magan on a Newstalk programme where he is just back from walking the Sheep's Head way...